Handling Complaints

 The Disciplinary Hearing Process

 Disciplinary hearings are formal hearings.
 They are generally held in private unless the PCRC decides this is not in the public interest.
+They will held bub a designated sub-group (minimum of 3 individuals, not including the Chair) from the PCRC.

 The complainant is invited to attend as a witness and may be asked to give details of the complaint or answer questions.

-The member may be accompanied by a representative who may support or speak on their behalf.
-Both parties may call witnesses, if agreed beforehand.
+The practitioner may be accompanied by an independent companion who may support or speak on their behalf.

 Both parties will be advised by email at least two weeks in advance of such hearings, whether they are invited to attend or not.
 Attendance is not an obligation.
 Where parties choose not to attend the meeting will continue in their absence and decisions reached on information available.